yonaskolb/SwagGen/README.md

 	- **template**: path to stencil file
 	- **context**: optional context within the spec.
 This is provided to the generated file, otherwise the full context will be.
 If this is an array then a file will be created for each object and the context within that array is used. e.g. a file for every model in the spec `definitions` gets it's own definition context
 	- **path**: the output path.
 This can contain stencil tags whose context is that from the context above. e.g. if context was `definitions` then the path could be `Models/{{name}}.swift` and the name would be the name of the definition
+- **options**: this are the options passed into every stencil file and can be used to customize the template.
+These options can be override with the `templateOptions` arguement.

 An example template for Swift can be found [here](Templates/Swift/template.json)